Qld has 2 new virus cases linked to centre

 Queensland has recorded just two new COVID-19 cases, which the government has labelled as “encouraging” while insisting the state is not in the clear yet.

-The new cases are linked to Brisbane’s Youth Detention Centre with a total of nine cases now associated with that cluster after a worker was diagnosed with the virus on Wednesday.
+The new cases are linked to Brisbane’s Youth Detention Centre, which has a total of nine associated cases after a worker was diagnosed with the virus on Wednesday.

 The 77-year-old Ipswich woman had experienced mild symptoms and continued to work while infectious.

-The nine cases include the woman, four other staff members and four family members.
+The nine cases include the woman, four other staff members and four family members, including a child.

-Queensland Premier Annastacia Palaszczuk said on Sunday more than 200 of 500 staff at the Wacol centre have so far tested negative and more than 110 youths have returned negative results.
+Queensland Premier Annastacia Palaszczuk said on Sunday more than 200 of 500 staff at the Wacol centre had tested negative and more than 110 youths had returned negative results.

-Health authorities are prioritising testing at the detention centre after all of the 127 detainees were placed in lockdown one Wednesday evening.
+Health authorities are prioritising testing at the detention centre after all the 127 detainees were placed in lockdown on Wednesday evening.

 “The results overnight are encouraging but of course we’re not out of the woods yet,” Ms Palaszczuk told reporters.

-The cases at the centre mark Queensland’s first locally-acquired transmissions in more than a month.
+Queensland has 16 active coronavirus cases.
+The cases at the centre mark Queensland’s first locally acquired transmissions in more than a month.

 As a result, the premier on Saturday capped indoor and outdoor gatherings without a COVID-safe plan in Queensland’s southeast to 10 people and announced a 30-person limit on gatherings elsewhere in the state.

-Aged care homes and disability accommodation services in the state’s southeast will also be going into immediate lockdown.
+Aged care homes and disability accommodation services in the southeast went into immediate lockdown.

 “I know there are disappointed people out there,” Ms Palaszczuk said on Sunday.